ERWIN ROMMEL’S HOUSE IN HERRLINGEN

 As much as after the lapse of close to eight decades since the last growls of the guns on the battlefields of the Second World War, the name of Erwin Rommel is still attributed and framed (more often than not) with a mix of adoring admiration and measured critics on the both sides of the now-vanished barricades.
 The name of the German field-marshal is being unalterably associated with the African theater of WW2 and Libya, Egypt and Tunisia in particular.
-As a matter of historical fact and and a surprise twist for history passionaters, Rommel did actually spend a little more than two calendar years (between the actual debarkation of his troops in Tripoli on February 12, 1941 and March 9, 1943 and his last steps within the deserted soil) in Africa, reduced with long-short voyages back to Europe.
+As a matter of historical fact and a surprise twist for history passionaters, Rommel did actually spend a little more than two calendar years (between the actual debarkation of his troops in Tripoli on February 12, 1941, and March 9, 1943, and his last steps within the deserted soil) in Africa, reduced with long-short voyages back to Europe.

 Erwin Rommel spent the larger half of his life, particularly prior to the outbreak of the Great War (First World War), no further than in his homeland in Germany.
-The first 27 years of his life can be attributed as being a citizen next to the Emperor Kaiser Wilhelm II and the German Empire, than inherited by fourteen years as a resident of the democratic Weimar Republic and finally eleven years as a career soldier under the national-socialist regime of Adolf Hitler and the era of the Third Reich.
+The first 27 years of his life can be attributed as being a citizen next to the Emperor Kaiser Wilhelm II and the German Empire, then inherited by fourteen years as a resident of the democratic Weimar Republic and finally eleven years as a career soldier under the national-socialist regime of Adolf Hitler and the era of the Third Reich.
 52 years and eleven months prior to his honourless death in a little town of Herrlingen, a suburb of the city of Ulm, the future german field-marshal Erwin Eugen Johannes Rommel had become a new-born resident of the 9000 population of a tiny city of Heidenheim.
 The place of birth and the last stand of Erwin Rommel would be distanced with less than 40 kilometers a half-century later.